Degree and Certificate Programs

 Certificate in Translational Research is intended to help individuals obtain the foundation, skills and knowledge essential for a career in translational research.
 The program is designed to be completed in one year or less and consists of 9 credits (courses are 3 credits, unless otherwise noted).
 Requirements include courses in Clinical Research Methods, Introduction to Biostatistics and one additional course from among our Master of Science in Clinical Investigation offerings.

-Summer Intensive Program in Translational Research Methodologies provides a cohesive foundation in clinical research methods, biostatistics, medical bioinformatics, and ethics.
+INTREPID: A Summer Intensive Program in Translational Research Methodologies provides a cohesive foundation in clinical research methods, biostatistics, medical bioinformatics, and ethics.
 The program will be most useful to participants with limited formal didactic training in research methodologies who wish to rapidly develop skills for more advanced study and for participation in new or ongoing research projects.
 Commitment to full-time attendance for the duration of the course is required.
 Faculty is drawn from NYU’s School of Medicine and the Graduate School of Arts and Sciences.
 Individuals successfully completing the program will receive a Certificate in Translational Research, offered by NYU School of Medicine via TREC, and approved by the New York State Department of Education.

 Masters of Science in Clinical Investigation for Board Eligible Clinicians (Comparative Effectiveness Track).
 The goal of this program is to increase the nation’s supply of physician-investigators conducting Comparative Effectiveness Research centered around health decisions affecting urban under-served communities.
 The Mentored Career Development in Comparative Effectiveness Research Program is structured upon mentorship, coursework and electives.
 This three-year training program will provide a substantive foundation in the knowledge, skills and experience essential for competitive research career.
 All scholars have been paired with a comparative effectiveness mentor and meet on a regular basis to ensure that research projects and productivity benchmarks are met.